openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 edX uses data to decide which people should receive marketing emails, who passes or fails a course, or how much to pay our partners.
-Our partners use our data to target users who fit certain criteria and to refine and improve their courses.
-The data we collect today may be used to gain new educational insights we have yet to realize.
+Our partners use our data to target users and to refine and improve their courses.
+The data we collect today is being used to advance academic research about online learning and pedagogy.
 Decision making at edX should be data-driven and based on this collected data.

 This data is one of our most valuable assets and it should be a first-order concern.
 Save everything (disk is cheap).
 The more data we are able to collect about users,